sodabubblewine/sodabubblewine.github.io/README.md

 - FORTH
 - "A first-order axiomatization of the theory of finite trees" by Backofen, Rogers, and Vijay-Shanker 1995
     - [2025 0718 1745](#2025-0718-1745)

+## 2025 0810 1739

+More work on logic memo.

+1. Predicates do or don't denote (are true or false of) where they occur, constructions compound them with connectives, and lexicons itemize atomic ones.

+2. Grammars generate categories from recurrent constructions on lexicons.

+3. Logic uncovers validities whose supplemented lexical substitutions (SLS) denote everywhere (Quine).

+4. Constructions inherit where they denote from their components (Tarski):

+5. alethically, i.e.
+    1. joint denials denote where and only where (waow) each of their components don't,
+    2. existential closures denote waow there is some where denoted by their component, and
+    3. components of existential croppings denote the left of waow their compound denotes with some item with the right of the same whereabouts, and

+6. recombically, i.e.
+    4. drops denote the left of the left of waow the compound does with the right of the same whereabouts,
+    5. pushes denote the left of waow the compound does, with the left of the right of the same whereabouts, with the right of the right of the same whereabouts, and
+    6. hems denote the left of waow the compound does, with the right of the left of the left of the same whereabouts with the right of the same whereabouts.

+7. The truth-functional, better 'denotative-functional', abbreviations are
+    1. negations are joint denials of their component with itself,
+    2. alternations are negations of joint denials of their (two) components,
+    3. converse conditionals are alternations of their left component (consequent) with the negation of their right component (antecedent),
+    4. complementary converse conditionals are negations of the converse conditional of their components,
+    5. complementary conditionals are complementary converse conditionals of their right component with their left component,
+    6. conditionals are negations of complementary conditionals of their components,
+    7. alternative denials are conditionals of their left component with the negation of their right component,
+    8. conjunctions are negations of alternative denials of their components,
+    9. exclusive alternations are conjunctions of alternative denials of their components with alternations of their components,
+    10. biconditionals are negations of exclusive alternations of their (two) components, and
+    11. sequents are conditionals of the conjunction of its antecedent components with the alternation of its consequent components.

+8. The Boolean abbreviations are
+    1. universal closures are negations of existential closures of negations of their component
+    2. inclusions are universal closures of conditionals of their components,
+    3. converse inclusions are universal closures of converse conditionals of theirs,
+    4. proper inclusions are conjunctions of inclusions of theirs with the negation of their converse inclusion, and
+    5. coextensions are conjunctions of inclusions with their converse inclusion.

+9. The quantificational abbreviation is
+    - universal croppings are negations of existential croppings of negations of their component.

+10. The recombic abbreviations are
+    1. overs are pushes of hems of their component,
+    2. ohems are hems of overs of theirs,
+    3. dushes are pushes of drops of theirs,
+    4. props are drops of pushes of theirs,
+    5. dupes are dushes of ohems of theirs,
+    6. pops are drops of ohems of theirs,
+    7. nips are dushes of hems of theirs,
+    8. digs are nips of hems of theirs,
+    9. buries are pushes of digs of theirs,
+    10. bury ns are n pushes of n digs of theirs,
+    11. unburies are two buries of theirs, and
+    12. unbury ns are n bury ns of theirs.

+11. Pushes, pops, dupes, drops, buries, and unburies are recombically complete: any arrangement of any items can be set up from them.

+12. An (i,j,k)-resultant is j existential croppings of k bury (j+k)s of the conjunction of k drops of the left component with i props of the right component.

+13. An (m,n)-resultant of a pair of components where the right part of the shape of the left component and the left part of the shape of the right component are both k is k existential croppings of the conjunction of n props of k pops of the left component with n bury ks of n drops of the right component.

+14. I originally thought that 13 would be simpler to write out than 12, but it is clear that 12 is simpler: this was all but bound to happen because this is precisely the definition which encapsulates the composition of stack operations and notation.

+15. Problems to solve next:
+    1. define (m,n)-resultants in terms of (i,j,k)-resultants
+    2. define n iterates in terms of (i,j,k)-resultants
+    3. the rest!

+16. I've updated the hint [#how-logic-works](#how-logic-works) in accordance with work in this entry:
+    > HOW LOGIC WORKS
+    >
+    > 1. Predicates do or don't denote (are true or false of) where they occur, constructions connect them, and lexicons list atomic ones.
+    > 2. Grammars generate categories from recurrent constructions on lexicons.
+    > 3. Logic uncovers validities whose supplemented lexical substitutions (SLS) denote everywhere (Quine).
+    > 4. Constructions inherit where they denote from their components (Tarski):
+    > 5. alethically, i.e.
+    >     1. joint denials denote where and only where (waow) each of their components don't,
+    >     2. existential closures denote waow there is some where denoted by their component, and
+    >     3. components of existential croppings denote the left of waow their compound denotes with some item with the right of the same whereabouts, and
+    > 6. recombically, i.e.
+    >     4. drops denote the left of the left of waow the compound does with the right of the same whereabouts,
+    >     5. pushes denote the left of waow the compound does, with the left of the right of the same whereabouts, with the right of the right of the same whereabouts, and
+    >     6. hems denote the left of waow the compound does, with the right of the left of the left of the same whereabouts with the right of the same whereabouts.

 ## 2025 0810 1522
 More work on logic memo.